nerdschoolbergen/build-and-deploy/_exercises/exercise_3.md

 The file should be named `.travis.yml`, not `travis.yml`.

-> If you're on mac or linux and can't see `.travis.yml` or any other file that starts with a dot, it's because on nix filesystems, filenames starting with dot indicates that they should be hidden.
-You need to enable your file explorer to show hidden files if you want to see them when browsing a folder.
-If you list all files using `ls -la` in your terminal you should see several files starting with dot: `.gitignore`, `.eslintrc.js`, `.travis.yml`.

 From top to bottom, this tells TravisCI to:

 * Assume our app requires a NodeJS environment to build.